jstetich/Lake_Water_Quality/Analysis/Lakes_TSI.md

 of the Bay.

-Ultimately, we decide there is little value to adding a TSI metric to SoCB, as the the most abundant TSI value is based oon Secchi Depth, and is a relatively simple transform of the Secchi depth data we have already considered.
+Ultimately, we decide there is little value to adding a TSI metric to SoCB, as the the most abundant TSI value is based on Secchi Depth, and is a relatively simple transform of the Secchi depth data we have already considered.